mybb/meta/architecture/mybb-1.9-theme-system.md

     - pages to which a stylesheet is attached

 - ### Resource Groups
-  Themelet Resource type directories (e.g. `templates/`, `styles/`) may contain subdirectories separating Resources into groups (shown in a expandable/collapsible hierarchy in the ACP), which may be nested.
+  Themelet Resource type directories (e.g. `templates/`, `styles/`) may contain subdirectories separating Resources into groups (shown in an expandable/collapsible hierarchy in the ACP), which may be nested.

   The system may support translatable titles and descriptions for Resources and groups, provided in the JSON data files.